August 2021 (three months after quitting)

 As a say in My Goals, I know that quitting isn’t the answer for everyone.
 I’m sure there are hundreds of stories out there, each with a different ending.
 I hope by that sharing where mine began and how it progressed, you will be able to draw parallels to your own story and get a sense of how it can play out.

-Quick update: I have secured a full-time non-clinical MD job!
+I have secured a full-time non-clinical job!
+I’m working as a Healthcare Data Scientist and loving it.

-I tweaked my career transition plan a few months ago to start looking for that 9-5 job sooner.
+I tweaked my career transition plan about 6 months ago to start looking for a 9-5 job sooner.
 The COVID testing job wasn’t a super stable source of income, which was stressful.
 So I figured I’d get a more stable job that I don’t hate (my new standard for a career) which would minimize my money stress AND still provide time to explore my passions.
 It turns out when you’re used to working 60-80 hours/week in residency, a 40-hour work week gives you so much free time you don’t know what to do with yourself!